ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

 Done!
 Now you can run your own custom DroneKit code on the Edison (see the tutorial or documentation for more information).

-Wifi mavlink bridging
+Wifi MAVLink bridging
 =====================

-The Edison can forward mavlink to other computers on your wifi lan (and you can either run a traditional GCS on those computers or run DroneKit scripts on your PC).
+The Edison can forward MAVLink to other computers on your wifi lan (and you can either run a traditional GCS on those computers or run DroneKit scripts on your PC).